Brexit and Ireland

 Industry Areas of Focus

-With the initial shock of the UK’s exit vote now in the past, the industry has moved towards planning and action to ensure continuing access and guard against some of the possible negative impacts of Brexit.
+The industry has been planning and acting to ensure continuing access and to guard against some of the possible negative impacts of Brexit.

 - Management companies ensuring access to the EU market post-Brexit – there is significant interest in setting up Irish UCITS ManCos (where the product holds the passport), and for UK AIFMs to preserve EU marketing access by establishing Irish AIFMs, appointing Irish AIFMs or using platforms.

 - Segregated mandate solutions under MiFID – questions have arisen surrounding potential issues where EU-based clients want to contract with EU-based providers of services.

 - Pension funds and preserving tax transparency – there has been an increased focus on preserving tax transparency and increased queries on Irish Common Contractual Funds (CCFs).

 - EU Insurance Regulation / Solvency II Directive – concerns have been voiced regarding the impact of more onerous liquidity requirements on how collateral is provided and if funds/funds units can play a part in a solution.

 Priorities Going Forward

 Brexit has added a new and significant dimension to the Association’s multi-faceted work and outreach.
 As always, our focus is that the ‘system’ here is prepared and welcoming to help new and existing clients.
 In moving into territory where the end-position and duration are not and cannot yet be fully known, our priorities are to:

 - Engage with our members and stakeholders and handle inbound queries from managers and service providers

 - Continue to advocate to government and the authorities here regarding the importance of readiness for the funds industry

 Continuing on our already strong advocacy platform, we are engaging with the Irish government, the Central Bank of Ireland and agencies to keep the funds industry high on the agenda in Brexit and related discussions and to ensure that the environment and infrastructure is available to provide solutions to those who need it.